gesslar/glpu/doc/mkdocs/docs/systems/daemons/autodoc.md

 # Autodoc System (AUTODOC_D)

 ## Overview
-The autodoc system is a powerful documentation generator designed for gLPU.
+The autodoc system is a powerful documentation generator designed for
+{{ MUD_NAME }}.
 It parses JSDoc-style comments in LPC source files and generates structured documentation for both the mudlib and a wiki.

-## Initialization
+### Initialization
 The system starts by loading configuration settings:

  * `AUTODOC_ROOT` - Directory for mudlib documentation
  * `WIKI_DOC_ROOT` - Directory for wiki documentation
  * `AUTODOC_SOURCE_DIRS` - Directories to scan for source files

-## Scanning Process
+### Scanning Process

 The scanning process is synchronous and occurs in two phases: